awsdocs/amazon-emr-management-guide/doc_source/emr-vpc-host-job-flows.md

 1. On the configuration page, enter a name for your VPC in the **VPC name** field and enter a name for your subnet in the **Subnet name** field\.
 This helps you to identify the VPC and subnet in the Amazon VPC console after you've created them\.
 Confirm the other VPC settings, using the information below as a guide\.
    + To work with Amazon EMR, the VPC with a public subnet must have both an internet gateway and a subnet\.

-     For a VPC in a private subnet, all EC2 instances must at minimum have a route to Amazon EMR through the elastic network interface\.
+     For a VPC in a private subnet, all Amazon EC2 instances must at minimum have a route to Amazon EMR through the elastic network interface\.
 In the console, this is automatically configured for you\.
    + Use a private IP address space for your VPC to ensure proper DNS hostname resolution; otherwise, you may experience Amazon EMR cluster failures\.
 This includes the following IP address ranges:
      + 10\.0\.0\.0 \- 10\.255\.255\.255
      + 172\.16\.0\.0 \- 172\.31\.255\.255
      + 192\.168\.0\.0 \- 192\.168\.255\.255
    + Choose **Use a NAT instance instead** and select options as appropriate\.
-   + Optionally choose to **Add endpoints for S3 to your subnets**\.
+   + Optionally choose to **Add endpoints for Amazon S3 to your subnets**\.
    + Verify that **Enable DNS hostnames** is checked\.
 You have the option to enable DNS hostnames when you create the VPC\.
 To change the setting of DNS hostnames, select your VPC in the VPC list, then choose **Edit** in the details pane\.
 To create a DNS entry that does not include a domain name, create a value for **DHCP Options Set**, and then associate it with your VPC\.
 You cannot edit the domain name using the console after the DNS option set has been created\.

      For more information, see [Using DNS with your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html)\.